MasterClass founder launches Outlier, offering online courses for college credit – TechCrunch

 Lastly, there’s the cost.
 Again, Outlier is charging an introductory price of $400, and while it sounds like the exact number could change, Rasmussen is committed to keeping the price tag at around this level.

 He also said that the company is “flipping the philosophy of education” by offering refunds to any student who doesn’t pass.
-That means Outlier has an incentive to ensure its student’s success — but does it also create an incentive to simply pass every student?
+That means Outlier has an incentive to ensure each student’s success — but does it also create an incentive to simply let everyone pass?

 “The real stopgap there is that we are overseen by the accrediting partner university,” Rasmussen said.
 “They literally have checked our midterms and finals and things like that … That puts a bit of a failsafe there.”

 While Outlier is only offering two pilot courses this fall, the obvious goal is to add more classes over time.
-Students might take these classes during their summer break, or as a supplement to their in-person classes, or as a way to get college credit when life circumstances make it difficult for them to attend residential university.
+Students might take these classes during their summer break, or as a supplement to their in-person classes, or as a way to get college credit when life circumstances make it difficult for them to attend a residential university.

-Still, even as it grows, Rasmussen suggested that Outlier will remain focused on “the first 25 college-level courses,” rather than recreating an entire college curriculum.
+Even as it grows, Rasmussen suggested that Outlier will remain focused on “the first 25 college-level courses,” rather than recreating an entire college curriculum.